 Directions: Open Creek Dam Campground is located 32 km West of Rimbey along Hwy.
 53.

-Payment: For campground fees, we now prefer payment via credit card or debit card. *Please note that payment of your entire stay will be required at the time of booking your camping site.* A cancellation notice of 72 hours is required, and to receive a reimbursement of all funds but one night stay.
+Payment: For campground fees, we prefer payment via credit card or debit card.
+A cancellation notice of 72 hours is requested to ensure we can provide the spot to another camper.

 Camping Units: 54 of all size sites, tent only sites, as well as several group sites (NO hookups).